Smudded/ad-blocking-detector/readme.txt

 == Changelog ==
+= 2.1.1 =
+* UI improvements.
+* MAJOR BUG FIX: No longer gives error to new users when adding shortcodes.
 = 2.1.0 =
 * Added ability to disable WordPress editor auto-formatting.
 * Added settings link for Ad Blocking Detector on plugin management page.